Rhodesian Security Forces: Rhodesian Army

 In April 1951, the defence forces of Southern Rhodesia were completely reorganised.
 The Permanent Force included the British South Africa Police as well as the Southern Rhodesia Staff Corps, charged with training and administering the Territorial Force.
 The SRAF consisted of a communication squadron and trained members of the Territorial Force as pilots, particularly for artillery observation.
 During the Malayan Emergency of the 1950s, Southern Rhodesia contributed two units to the Commonwealth's counter-insurgency campaign: the newly formed Rhodesian SAS served a two-year tour of duty in Malaya starting in March 1951, then the Rhodesian African Rifles operated for two years from April 1956.

-The colony also maintained women's auxiliary services (later to provide the inspiration for the Rhodesia Women's Service), and maintained a battalion of the RAR, officered by members of the Staff Corps.
+The colony also maintained women's auxiliary services (later to provide the inspiration for the Rhodesian Women's Service), and maintained a battalion of the RAR, officered by members of the Staff Corps.
 The Territorial Force remained entirely white and largely reproduced the Second World War pattern.
 It consisted of two battalions of the Royal Rhodesia Regiment, an Armoured Car Regiment, Artillery, Engineers, Signal Corps, Medical Corps, Auxiliary Air Force and Transport Corps.
 In wartime the country could also draw on the Territorial Force Reserve and General Reserve.
 Southern Rhodesia, in other words, reverted more or less to the organisation of the Second World War.

 Matters evolved greatly over twenty years.
 The regular army was always a relatively small force, but by 1978–79 it consisted of 10,800 regulars nominally supported by about 40,000 reservists.
 While the regular army consisted of a professional core drawn from the white population (and some units, such as the Rhodesian SAS and the Rhodesian Light Infantry, were all-white), by 1978–79 the majority of its complement was actually composed of black soldiers.
 The army reserves, in contrast, were largely white.

 The Rhodesian Army HQ was in Salisbury and commanded over four infantry brigades and later an HQ Special Forces, with various training schools and supporting units.
 Numbers 1,2, and 3 Brigade were established in 1964 and 4 Brigade in 1978.